abatilo/gke-tpu-env-injector/README.md

-The `tpu_driver` application, with the accompanying TPU device driver application that gets installed to GKE clusters with TPU support enabled actually require two interesting environment variables to be available to your applications when you run them.
+The `tpu_driver` application, with the accompanying TPU device driver application that gets installed to GKE clusters with TPU support enabled actually requires two environment variables to be available to your applications when you run them.
 These environment variables are `TPU_WORKER_ID` and `TPU_WORKER_HOSTNAMES`.

 Taken directly from the [GCP
 documentation](https://web.archive.org/web/20230904230344/https://cloud.google.com/kubernetes-engine/docs/how-to/tpus#:~:text=TPU_WORKER_ID%3A%20A%20unique,the%20TPU_WORKER_ID.):